gemforce-team/gemforce/results/README.md

 ### Where do I put red?

 In every speccing recipe, simply replace the most deeply nested non black gem with a red g1.
+The programs' `-r` flag for adding red has still some problems with the `*omniaquery` programs, so the recipes here are red-less until I have time to fix it.

+### Assumptions on skill levels

+gemforce needs minimal knowledge of the user skill levels.
+The programs that deal with a gem alone give valid output regardless of skill levels.
+When dealing with amps (`*omniaquery` and `*gaquery`) two values are needed:
+* Amplifiers: assumed at `45+15` - it matters quite a lot
+* True Colors: assumed at `45+15` - it matters nearly nothing
+If you want more precise output `*omniaquery` programs accept your True Colors level with the `-T` flag.

 ### So many choices, so little time